AnanyBahekar28/random-maze-generation/README.md

 """
-This is BETA version for now and only contains the pseudo code for now.
+This is BETA version and only contains the pseudo code for now.
 The repository will be updated and will contain the code eventually.
 """